aafulei/cppp5e/07-classes/README.md

 **Answer:**

-`pos` is not in scope when the compiler sees it.
+Problem - `pos` is not in scope when the compiler sees it.
 Fix -

 ```c++
 Screen::pos Screen::size() const { return height * width; }